|

 afraid of them.
 They survive thanks to the magic potion elaborated

-by their druid Panoramix and which gives them a formidable strength
+by their druid Panoramix and which gives them formidable strength

-and because they are more astute that the external world which
+and because they are more astute than the external world which

 keeps bugging them when all they want is to enjoy their life